Charles Delucena Meigs: Early life and education

 Meigs was born February 19, 1792, in St. George, Bermuda, the fifth of ten children of Josiah Meigs and Clara Benjamin Meigs.
-In 1794, he relocated with is family to New Haven, Connecticut where his father was a professor at Yale University.
-In 1801, he relocated with his family to Athens, Georgia and attended a grammar school.
+In 1794, he relocated with his family to New Haven, Connecticut, where his father was a professor at Yale University.
+In 1801, he relocated with his family to Athens, Georgia, and attended a grammar school.
 He received his undergraduate degree from the University of Georgia in 1809 and his M.D. from the University of Pennsylvania in 1817.
 In 1818 he was awarded an honorary degree of M.D. from Princeton University.

 Career

-Meigs returned to Georgia for a brief time to practice medicine, however his wife insisted they return to Philadelphia due to her disgust at the harsh treatment of slaves in that state.
+Meigs returned to Georgia for a brief time to practice medicine, however his wife insisted they return to Philadelphia due to her disgust at the harsh treatment of enslaved people in that state.

 In 1826, he worked as an editor for The North American Medical and Surgical Journal and in 1838, published his own book, Philadelphia Practice of Midwifery.

 Meigs specialized in obstetrics and focused his research on the study of thrombosis as a cause of sudden death in women during childbirth.
 He also published papers on diseases of the cervix and child-bed fever.
 He was a fellow in the College of Physicians of Philadelphia and served as president from 1845 to 1855.

 He held strong religious convictions and was described as having a "lofty belief that he had become a ministering spirit endowed with almost apostolic powers for those who placed themselves under his care".

 He was active as a translator from French.
 He translated and published Alfred-Armand-Louis-Marie Velpeau's Elementary Treatise on Midwifery.
 His translation of Gobineau's Typhaines Abbey was published in 1869.
 He studied German and became proficient enough to read the papers of important German obstetricians.

 In 1826, Meigs was elected as a member of the American Philosophical Society.

 In 1832, Meigs received a silver pitcher from the Philadelphia City Council in recognition for his role in treating the cholera epidemic that hit the city.